MCreator-Examples/variable-energy/README.md

 ## Wiki
 See the the wiki [here](https://github.com/MCreator-Examples/Variable-Energy/wiki) for more information on key features of the project, tutorials, lists and more.

+## Feature Requests & Bug Reports
+You can submit bug reports and feature requests [here](https://github.com/MCreator-Examples/Variable-Energy/issues/new/choose).
+We may not add all features and may not be able to fix all bugs,
+but telling us about them will be a good way to contribute to the project.

 # DOWNLOADS
 The latest workspace is 1.3.0!
 | Version | MCreator Build | Forge Build | MinecrafT Build | Download Page | Videos |